rupinjairaj/CommsLib/README.md

     src$ cp ./config ../bin/config
 </code>

-> Step 3) cd into bin and run application `NOTE: Please start the nodes in decreasing order of node ID.
-(Eg: Given nodes: 1, 2, 3, 4 -> start node 4, then node 3, then node 2 and finally node 1.
-This does not affect the working of the system but prevents unnecessary logging done when the node fails to connect with a peer and attempts to connect again.
-The system does work either way.
-This note is just for ease of usability`.
+> Step 3) cd into bin and run application .
 <code>

-    bin$ java Main [nodeID] [path to config file from pwd starting with a '/']
+    bin$ java Main [nodeID] [name of config file in the same directory as the executable]
 </code>

 ## Team Members